bharatbhusal/ai-image-generator/README.md

 3. **Set up environment variables:**

-   Create a `.env` file in the root directory of the project and add the following line:
+   Rename `.env.example` to `.env` file in the root directory of the project and add the following line:

    ```plaintext
    REACT_APP_OPENAI_API_KEY=your_openai_api_key_here